RobertTalbert/discretecs-vault/Kruskal's Algorithm.md

 - Continuing this process, $\{0,1\}$ would be added next: $T = \{\{2,5\}, \{3,4\}, \{0,3\}, \{2,7\}, \{0,1\}\}$.
 - Continuing this process, an edge of weight 4 would be added next.
 There are two of these so pick one: $\{0,8\}$: $T = \{\{2,5\}, \{3,4\}, \{0,3\}, \{2,7\}, \{0,8\}\}$.
 - Next we would add the other edge of weight 4: $T = \{\{2,5\}, \{3,4\}, \{0,3\}, \{2,7\}, \{0,8\}, \{1,7\}\}$.
 - The next edge to consider is $\{3,2\}$ which has weight 6.
 However, we do not add this one because doing so would create a cycle in $T$.
+So we discard it.
+- We would similarly discard $\{8,4\}$ because adding it would create a cycle.
+-
 ## Resources

 (video)